aritrabasu104/URA-Parking-Management-/README.md

 # URA Car Parking management

-This is an application for URA Car Parking management
+This is an application for URA Car Parking management.
+Api details are available in https://ura-car-parking-app.herokuapp.com/swagger-ui.html#/

 ## How to Run